haiwen/seafile-admin-docs/manual/setup/setup_pro_by_docker.md

 ```

 !!! warning "ERROR: Named volume "xxx" is used in service "xxx" but no declaration was found in the volumes section"
     You may encounter this problem when your Docker (or docker-compose) version is out of date.
-You can upgrade or reinstall the Docker service to solve this problem according to the `Docker official documentation`
+You can upgrade or reinstall the Docker service to solve this problem according to the [Docker official documentation](https://docs.docker.com/engine/install/).

 !!! note